Xian Wu (吴贤)

 5. Wu, X., Y. M. Okumura, P. N. DiNezio, S. G. Yeager, and C. Deser, 2022: The Equatorial Pacific Cold Tongue Bias in CESM1 and its Influence on ENSO Forecasts.
 J. Climate, 35, 3261–3277, https://doi.org/10.1175/JCLI-D-21-0470.1.

-2021
+2021 and before

 4. Wu, X., Y. M. Okumura, C. Deser, and P. N. DiNezio, 2021: Two-year Dynamical Predictions of ENSO Event Duration during 1954–2015.
 J. Climate.
 34, 4069–4087, https://doi.org/10.1175/JCLI-D-20-0619.1.